gvwilson/fiction/iffy/index.md

 "There's no time!"
 Wales snapped.
-"Just get a rope down to her!"
+"Just get me a rope!"

 Iffy didn't need to be told twice.
 If there was anything a ship like the *Guinevere* had lots of,